 Ask the patient to relax the masticatory muscles.
 The mouth will slightly open.
 Place both thumbs on the chin and ask the patient to close the mouth while you provide resistance.
 The white arrows indicate the direction of the muscle contraction.

-For the second level of PIR, open the patient’s mouth wide and again ask him or her to close it against your resistance.
+For the second level of PIR, open the patient’s mouth wide and again ask to close it against your resistance.

 After each level, apply three passive stretches by passively opening the patient’s mouth.
-Be sure that the patient does not participate actively in the opening of the mouth.
+Ensure that the patient does not actively participate in opening their mouth.
 Also, stop the passive stretch as soon as the patient feels pain in the area of the TM joint.

 Lateral pterygoid muscle